-We source all our 10K and 14K solid gold bases from Stuller.
+We source all of our 10K and 14K solid gold ring bases from Stuller.
 Established in 1970, Stuller has a steadfast and ongoing commitment to ethical sourcing and fair trade practices.

 We are proud to work with a like-minded business that believes in an Earth First Commitment and that operates with social responsibility in mind.
 Stuller is certified through the Responsible Jewellery Council, which holds each company accountable for protecting the human rights of those involved in the jewelry supply chain.